stelviodev/stelvio/docs/getting-started/quickstart.md

 - stage
 - deployment
 - log groups

-- a custome domain with TLS certificate mapped to your API Gateway
+Your ApiGateway will be available at `https://<api-id>.execute-api.<region>.amazonaws.com/v1`.
+If you want to use a custom domain, please refer to the [Api Gateway guide](../guides/api-gateway.md).

 So our complete `stlv_app.py` now looks like this: